Tuesday, December 11, 2018

 The storekeeper responded in a tone that was mingled with both annoyance and sympathy.
 It was clear he didn't really want the watch, but he took it anyway, saying simply, "Pick up a bag of coal on your way out."
 Pity had won out where salesmanship had failed.

-Elation at his success made the bag of coal feel light as Jimmy headed back home, but by the time he got back he was glad to put it down.
+Elation at his success made the bag of coal feel light as Jimmy headed back home, yet by the time he got back he was still glad to put it down.
 While he was out, his wife, awakened by the cold, had dressed the kids and brought them over to her parent's a few houses away.
 She had just returned with her father and a kettle of hot water.
 The two of them were fussing with the pump when he walked in.
 His wife was delighted at the sight of the coal, but his father in law just stared at Jimmy without speaking, in a way that made Jimmy ashamed that he was unable to prevent the pump from freezing in the first place.
-Never in his life did he feel more of a failure than at that moment.
+Never in his marriage did he feel more like a failure than at that moment.

 Jimmy's wife Irene, who could always read her husband's face, tried to reassure him by cheerfully exclaiming, "It's wonderful that you were able to get us some coal, darling!
 Light a match so we can make a fire in the stove.
 That pump will be defrosted in no time!"

-Once the house was warm enough and the pump was working, Grandfather DeGreire left to return home.
+Once the house was warm enough so that the pump was working, Grandfather DeGreire left to return home.
 It was still snowing outside, and Hood Street had become impassable to automobile traffic.
 Jimmy spent the rest of the day sipping from the pint he kept on the top shelf.
 "Jimmy do you have to?" was all his wife said when he first reached for the bottle, but then she resigned herself to the inevitable.

 That evening, after a supper of hotdogs and beans, the bottle was down to just a few good swigs left.
-Of course there was no money to buy more, and Sullivan's was certainly closed in this weather anyway.
+There was no money to buy more, and Sullivan's was certainly closed in this weather anyway.
 Jimmy could show a mean streak when he was drinking, and he was especially mean when he wanted to continue to drink but couldn't.
 There were words.
 Irene cried.
 He shouted at her to stop and when she didn't, he slapped her.
 Irene put the kids to bed, then went to sleep herself.

 Jimmy sat at the kitchen table for a long time.
 Feeling a chill, he tamped out his last cigarette, added coal to the fire and returned to the table.
-Picking up the bottle, which had one last sip in it, he drank it down in a gulp.
-Jimmy wanted more but the desire was futile.
+Picking up the bottle, which had one last sip in it, he drank it down in a single gulp.
+Jimmy wanted more but knew the desire was futile.
 "A drink won't solve this anyway," he thought.
 Turning out the kerosene lamp, Jimmy went to bed.
 Laying there in the dark, he made his decision.
 "Tomorrow," he told himself firmly, "I will go seek a job with the WPA."

 Wednesday, October 10, 2018